gastonmancini/go-auth-api-sample/README.md

 # go-auth-api-sample

-This is just an example on how to implement a simple API in Go, with basic authentication using JWT tokens and user management capabilities.
+This is just an example of how to implement a simple API in Go, with basic authentication using JWT tokens and user management capabilities.

 ## 💡 Motivation